pimatic/pimatic-shell-execute/README.md

 If the `interval` option is greater than 0 then the `getStateCommmand` is executed in this ms interval to update the state of the switch.

+### ShellSensor Device

-Or you can define a sensor which attributes gets updated with the output of shell command:
+You can define a sensor whose attribute gets updated with the output of shell command:

     {
       "id": "temperature",